Photon-HDF5/photon-hdf5/docs/phdata.rst

   is performed this value is 1.

 - **modulated_excitation**: (boolean) *True* (i.e. 1) if there is any form of
-  excitation modulation either in wavelength (like in us-ALEX or PAX) or in polarization.
+  excitation modulation either in wavelength (like in μs-ALEX or PAX) or in polarization.
 This field is also *True* for pulse-interleaved excitation (PIE) or ns-ALEX measurements.